hyperledger/fabric/docs/source/orderer/ordering_service.md

 For information about how to stand up an ordering node (regardless of the implementation the node will be used in), check out [our documentation on deploying a production ordering service](../deployorderer/ordererplan.html).

-* **BFT**
-  New as of v3.0, the Byzantine Fault Tolerant (BFT) ordering service, as its name implies, can withstand not only crash failures, but also a subset of nodes behaving maliciously.
-  An example of malicious behavior is a leader node sending different blocks with the same sequence number, hence creating a fork in the blockchain.
-An ordering service that is only Crash Fault Tolerant (CFT) can not protect against such a behavior.
-  A Byzantine Fault Tolerant ordering service can withstand up and not including to a third of its nodes misbehaving (either crashing or deviating from the protocol).
-  More information about the BFT protocol can be found in its corresponding [paper](https://arxiv.org/abs/2107.06922).

 * **Raft**

   New as of v1.4.1, Raft is a crash fault tolerant (CFT) ordering service